Rheyles/from-a-to-b-with-rl/README.md

 ### Q-learning

 I think the critical question at this stage is : **how does computing Q-values help us teach an agent how to play games ?**.
 Let's assume that the $Q$ values _accurately_ represent the _true_ future rewards the agent will obtain in their episode.
-We can check, for every state, which action $a^*$ leads to the highest state-action value $Q(s,a^*)$.
+We can check, for every state, which action $a^* $ leads to the highest state-action value $Q(s,a^*).
 And we can define a policy $\pi^*$ to choose these 'optimal decisions' for every state $s$.
 Unsurprisingly, this policy is the _optimal_ policy.
 Mathematically, we write it as:

 $$\pi^* (s) = {\rm argmax}_a \, Q(s,a)$$